mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ### Synchronizing RStudio and Git/Github

-[Jenny Bryan](https://jennybryan.org/) has created the online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all in the information you will need for connecting RStudio and Git/Github.
-We echo a lot of this information below (with copious screenshots).
+[Jenny Bryan](https://jennybryan.org/) has created the online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all in the information anyone would need for connecting RStudio and Git/Github.
+We echo a lot of this information below (with copious screen-shots).

 The first step is setting up the RSA Key and passphrase.

 Go to *Tools* > *Global Options* > ...

-- 1. Click on *Git/SVN*
+1. Click on *Git/SVN*

-- 2. Then *Create RSA Key...*
+2. Then *Create RSA Key...*

-- 3, 4, and 5.
-In the dialog box, enter a passphrase (and store it in a safe place), then click *Create*.
+3. (4, and 5) In the dialog box, enter a passphrase (and store it in a safe place), then click *Create*.

+{width=75%,float=left}
 ![](images/04-create-ssh-key-passphrase.png)

 The result should look something like this: